 Have you identified yourself from any of this list?
 Or you have your reasons why sometimes you forget loving yourself?

-Having self-love will give us power over ourselves, our lives and our feelings.
+Loving ourselves will give us power over ourselves, our lives, and our feelings.
 And I think having freedom from other people or thing’s grip is the most important gift we can give ourselves.
 People and circumstances are temporary, but we are with ourselves ever since the beginning, that is why we should talk and treat ourselves with love.

 Note that this post is not about self-centeredness or self-absorption but purely self-love and self-respect.